drewtodd/ocsr-newsletter/content/issues/2022-04/venerable-master.md

 As the dark scary cloud of COVID is being lifted we can now see the renewal of the beautiful smiling face.
 Before Covid most of us would never consider wearing a mask into the bank.
 Only robbers would cover their faces to protect their identity.
 During Covid banks and many businesses required you to wear a mask, reversing decades of requirements that you must show your face.
 Didn’t it feel weird to put on a mask to enter the bank?

+{{% figure src="img/bank-robber.png" alt="A video capture of a man entering a bank wearing a surgical mask" caption="Is this guy a bank robber or a customer?" class="clear large border shadow"%}}

 Is this guy a bank robber or a customer?
 Turns out he was a robber, but the bank employees could not hear his demands for money through the mask.
 He left the bank empty handed.

 For the last couple of months, I’ve been meeting at a new bank to open an account.
 The whole time all the employees were wearing a mask.
 I would also wear a mask out of respect for their health and safety, it seemed like the right thing to do.
 I visited the bank last week and to my surprise most of the masks were gone.
 It suddenly occurred to me that I could see these nice faces of people who I’ve been speaking to for months.
 It is great to see people smiling again.